dasvik/project-connect/README.md

 My take is that its lot easier than we think and the solution is in our minds and our pockets.
 With clever use of technology and these mobile phones (pretty much every phone since 2012), we can connect the unconnected.
 Infact I have a proof of concept that allows us to communicate with users who are well over 150m distance apart.

-How did I do it?
+The Eureka moment
 ====
-While I may not delve all the details for reasons cited below, let me outline what I can.

 Stage 1:
-At this stage I hadn't even thought about this project.
-It was just a brainstorming session between founders on solving key issue for India.
+It was just a brainstorming session between we founders on solving key issue for India.
 Ability for our app to work without internet.

 It was pretty much clear that various technology were there, with its own set of pros & cons.
 Though they needed bit of hack to work seamlessly for our needs.
 We chose the most viable technology for use in our app.
 The POC looked great.
 Infact for lot of our use cases, it was perfect solution.